hdgarrood/purescript-numeric-hierarchy-guide/groups.rst

 .. math::
   x = a^{-1} * b

 And we have solved for :math:`x`.
-So, if :math:`X` is a group, then an equation of the form :math:`a * x = b` always has exactly one solution. *Cancellation* — the ability to move elements to the other side of equations like this — is arguably a defining property of groups.
+So, if we are dealing with a group, then an equation of the form :math:`a * x = b` always has exactly one solution.
+*Cancellation* — the ability to move elements to the other side of equations like this — is arguably a defining property of groups.

-Groups might seem like a very simple concept but they give rise to an astonishing amount of rather lovely mathematics.
+Groups might seem like a simple concept but they give rise to an astonishing amount of rather lovely mathematics.
 I don't want to dwell on them too much here, because we want to get on to rings and fields and things, but I recommend studying them in more depth if you get the chance.

 In my experience, it's fairly uncommon to want a Group type class in PureScript code, but if you do ever happen to want one, it's in the `purescript-group